lsst-dm/dmtn-164/index.rst

 file) and the Lab (via mounted configmaps).
 We can determine who the user is, and direct the right user to the right Lab.

+This can probably be done by using the existing KubeSpawner.volumes and KubeSpawner.volume_mount options.

 Stage Two
 =========